Bear Claw Casino & Hotel

-Bear Claw Casino & Hotel is a small casino located on the White Bear First Nations near Moose Mountain Provincial Park and Carlyle, Saskatchewan, Canada in the Moose Mountain Upland.
-The 2800 m2 facility includes a casino (with 132 slot machines and 4 table games), lounge and restaurant, a 35-room hotel, and stalls for campers.
+Bear Claw Casino & Hotel is a small casino located on the White Bear First Nations near Moose Mountain Provincial Park and Carlyle, Saskatchewan, Canada, in the Moose Mountain Upland.
+The 2800 m2 facility includes a casino (with 132 slot machines and 4 table games), lounge and family restaurant, a 35-room hotel, and stalls for campers.
+Access is from Highway 9.